-With an unknown background, in the novel, we meet the dog owner and retired school teacher Janina Duszejko who lives in the Polish countryside.
-Neighbors are some various odd existences.
-And amongst such things as a creative and the engaged teaching of 10-years kids, she also help her former student "Dizzy" with the almost impossible task of translating William Blake's lyric into Polish.
-One of her peculiarities is her naming of things and people she meets - names she think fit better than their names and titles; but her own given name Janina, she would rather not use at all.
+In the novel, we meet Janina Duszejko, a dog owner and retired teacher living in the Polish countryside.
+Janina's neighbours are a variety of strange existences.
+As well as being a creative and dedicated teacher of 10-year-old children, she also helps her former pupil 'Dizzy' with the almost impossible task of translating William Blake's poem into Polish.
+One of her peculiarities is that she gives names to things and people she meets - names she thinks are more appropriate than their names and titles; but her own given name, Janina, she would rather not use at all.

 This is an incredibly beautiful story.